 I realize that I am a sinner continually in need of the mercy of God.
 Like all humans (except Jesus and the Blessed Virgin Mary, of course!), my life has not been without sin.
 I am not proud of this.
 Therefore, I should seriously consider some acts of penance during Lent in reparation for my sins.
 Making a thorough, heartfelt sacramental confession is a good way to start.

 We should be spiritually mature enough to realize that the more we keep trying and letting God control our lives, the more we open ourselves to His grace of conversion.
 Conversion is a lifelong process of turning away from sin and turning towards the Gospel message.

-On Ash Wednesday, when the ashes are placed on our foreheads, do we actually intend to change, or is this just an act of empty show?
+On Ash Wednesday, when the ashes are sprinkled on our heads (yes, there is another change this year), do we actually intend to change, or is this just an act of empty show?
 Only God knows what’s in our hearts and how much we really do love Him.

 Please make this Lent a time of deep, spiritual conversion.